Thinking about divorcing an alcoholic? There are a few things you should know

 The Impact of Alcoholism on the Division of Marital Assets

 When addressing the division of marital assets in divorce proceedings, the presence of alcoholism can introduce significant complexities.
-While many states adhere to a no-fault approach, not considering spousal behavior in asset division, certain jurisdictions do factor in a spouse's misconduct, which may include alcohol abuse.
-Alcoholism can lead to the dissipation of marital assets, where one spouse may squander shared resources, thereby impacting the financial stability of the other party.
-Courts may consider this, potentially altering the division to favor the non-offending spouse.
+Many states adhere to a no-fault approach, not considering spousal behavior in asset division.
+However, certain jurisdictions do factor in a spouse’s misconduct, which may include alcohol abuse.

 It is essential for individuals divorcing an alcoholic spouse to meticulously document financial records to delineate asset ownership and spending patterns.
 This documentation can serve as critical evidence should the court need to evaluate claims of asset dissipation.
 In cases where alcoholism has led to excessive spending or waste of marital funds, the court may decide to award a greater share of the remaining assets to the non-alcoholic spouse to offset the financial loss incurred by the other’s actions.